cyanzhong/docs.taio.app/docs/README.md

 Want to learn more about how do we build the app?
 We'd love to share!

-We have build a [website](https://dev.taio.app) for knowledge sharing, technical articles will be posted there.
+We have built a [website](https://dev.taio.app) for knowledge sharing, technical articles will be posted there.

 ## Contact Us